Hot Water Heater Explosion Accident

 According to the National Fire Protection Association (NFPA), over a recent five-year period, water heater explosions caused almost 6,000 home fires, more than 200 serious injuries, and 80 fatalities.
 During that same period, water heaters contributed to over 7% of all home heating fire fatalities and 11% of heating-related fires.
 Explosions often involve a projectile of boiling water, metal from the tank, and various heater components.
 The combination of the blast and shrapnel can severely injure anyone unfortunate enough to be in the vicinity.
 If you, or a loved one, have suffered injuries or worse in a water heater explosion accident, the Dietrich Law Firm P.C.’s compassionate team will do everything within our power to help you get your life back together.
 It is crucial to have the best personal injury lawyer in Western New York handling your case.

-Jed Dietrich, Esq., a distinguished member of the Premier Lawyers of America, founded the Dietrich Law Firm P.C. in 2005 with a mission to provide the highest level of personal injury service to victims.
+Jed Dietrich, Esq. founded the Dietrich Law Firm P.C. in 2005 with a mission to provide the highest level of personal injury service to victims.
 Throughout the years, Jed Dietrich, Esq. has seen the shattering impact that explosions can have on a victim’s life, ranging from severe burns and amputation to death.
 The Dietrich Law Firm P.C.’s battle-tested attorneys understand the severe emotional distress and psychological problems that these injuries can cause.
 Our battle-tested water heater explosion attorneys are here to assist you in rebuilding everything that you have lost by asserting your legal rights to seek compensation.
 Jed Dietrich, Esq. has battled to obtain over $175 Million in verdicts and settlements for victims who were injured in Buffalo, New York, and beyond.
-Distinguished as a Best Law Firm of America and honored with a Better Business Bureau A+ Rating, the Dietrich Law Firm P.C. will fight to obtain unrivaled compensation for your injuries and resulting damages.
+Honored with a Better Business Bureau A+ Rating, the Dietrich Law Firm P.C. will fight to obtain unrivaled compensation for your injuries and resulting damages.
 We would be pleased to speak with you about your heater explosion case.
 Our veteran team is available for your free consultation 24 hours per day and 7 days per week by calling 716-839-3939 or by filling out the online consultation form.
 Contact us today so that we can help you!Common Causes Of Water Heater Explosions

 The two main types of water heaters are electric-powered and gas-powered.
 Gas-powered water heaters ignite natural gas or propane with a pilot light to heater water.
 On the other hand, electric heaters use 220 volts to heat the water.
 While there are many different reasons that water heater explosions occur, a majority involve excessive heat.
 Some of the most prevalent causes of water heater explosions include: